Integrity-Exists/sovereign-academy-pwa/README.md

 # sovereign-academy-pwa
 A mobile-first progressive web app empowering individuals with self-help legal tools, printable resources and real-time AI legal guidance.
-Built for the People - by the People.
+Built for the People - by the People!

 ## Features
 -Printable legal esources (DSS, arrests, custody & more)